jro31/jethro-codes/_articles/projects/meals-of-change.md

 end
 ```

 However, as there is no `password_confirmation` field on the `User` model, we cannot add a presence validation for it.
-So to ensure that a password confirmation is recived from the front-end, the first thing to do in the `registration#create` action (in the registrations controller), is to raise an exception if the `password_confirmation` field is not included:
+So to ensure that a password confirmation is recived from the front-end, the first thing to do in the `registrations#create` action (in the registrations controller), is to raise an exception if the `password_confirmation` field is not included:

 ```rb
 raise 'Password confirmation not included' unless params['user']['password_confirmation']